vermluh/fastapi_rest_api/README.rst

 All endpoints return JSON formatted output.

-All endpoints return the actual data encapsulated in the key ``data``, e.g.
+All endpoints return the actual data encapsulated in the ``data`` key, e.g.

 ::